-SciPlay revenue increased by \$106 million or 16% primarily due to increased average revenue per daily active user, social casino payer engagement and average monthly paying users.
-Average revenue per daily active user grew 21% in 2023, reaching a new record high of \$0.94 for the year ended December 31, 2023, as a function of lower average daily active users coupled with an increase in payers.
+SciPlay revenue increased by \$44 million, or 6%, due to increased average revenue per daily active user, partially offset by average monthly paying users decreasing slightly.
+Average revenue per daily active user grew 11% to \$1.04, and average monthly revenue per paying user increased 10% in 2024.

-iGaming revenue increased by \$35 million or 15% primarily due to growth in both the U.S. and international markets, driven by the strength of our original content and growth in our partner network, and benefited from \$6 million in certain termination fees.
-In October 2023, we launched our live casino operations in Michigan.
+iGaming revenue increased by \$24 million, or 9%, primarily due to growth in both the North American and European markets, driven by the strength of our original content and growth in our partner network, while the prior year benefited from \$6 million in certain termination fees.

-Our 2023 consolidated revenues were impacted by \$9 million of unfavorable foreign currency exchange impact compared to \$44 million of unfavorable impact in the prior year.
+Our 2024 consolidated revenues were impacted by \$3 million of favorable foreign currency exchange impact compared to \$9 million of unfavorable impact in the prior year.